 Weyerhaeuser Room 215

 - Be bold, adventurous, and intentional in selecting involvement beyond the classroom.
 From student organizations on-campus to service opportunities off campus, there are dozens of ways to find your niche and get connected with the Mac community.
-We encourage you to try something familiar, something you’ve always wanted to explore but haven’t yet had the opportunity to do, and something completely new that you’re not quite sure about.
+We encourage you to try something familiar, something you’ve always wanted to explore but haven’t yet, and something completely new that you’re not quite sure about.

-- Spend some time reflecting on what you’re learning about yourself and your experiences.
+- Spend time reflecting on what you learn about yourself and your experiences.
 Share your insights with your academic advisor, your professors, and student affairs professionals.
 They can often point you in the direction of opportunities and resources that will make your time at Mac meaningful.

 - Talk with faculty members in the fields you are considering as majors.
-Major declaration is required in April of your sophomore year and you’ll want to be making well-informed and strategic choices during both fall and spring pre-registration.
+Major declaration is required in April of your sophomore year and you’ll want to make well-informed and strategic choices during both fall and spring pre-registration.
+If the advisor from your First Year Course (FYC) isn’t in the department(s) you’re considering, talk with him or her about how to identity someone you can ask to serve as your official advisor.
+Switching official advisors is normal; you can still receive advice and guidance from your FYC advisor even if that person is no longer your official academic advisor.

 - Talk with your advisor about study abroad plans.
-Study abroad applications are due annually in March and require major declaration.
-You’ll also want to make sure that you have adequate language preparation for the programs you are considering.
-Careful planning is essential to having a successful study abroad experience.
+Study abroad applications are due annually in December and require major declaration, as well as a four-semester plan.
+Be sure you have adequate language preparation for the programs you are considering.
+Careful planning is essential to a successful study abroad experience.

 - Deepen your involvements outside of the classroom and consider taking on a leadership role.
-Surveys done of undergraduates nationwide suggest that it is the integration of academic and co-curricular activities that leads to a meaningful college experience.
+Surveys done of undergraduates nationwide suggest it is the integration of academic and co-curricular activities that leads to a meaningful college experience.
 Internships, whether for credit or pay, are often good ways to bring these different types of interests into focus.
-Be sure to visit the Internship Office for more information.
+Make an appointment with the Internship Program to discuss the possibilities.
+The Career Exploreship Program, a J-term opportunity to shadow alums, is a terrific way for Sophomores to learn more about life after Mac.

 - Start to make plans for what you will do after you graduate.
 Most graduate and professional schools require you to complete special entrance examinations (the LSAT, MCAT, GRE, etc.) and students who plan to enter graduate school immediately after graduation will take these tests early in their senior year.
 Those considering full-time work will want to begin, or intensify, the search process.
 In either case, a trip to the Career Development Center is a wise move.